 Connect Microsoft Dynamics CRM integration

-- Head over to the left sidebar and click on Integrations
+- Head over to the left sidebar and click on the Create new Bridge button

 Which entity concepts we support for Microsoft Dynamics CRM